affederaffe/Tmds.DBus.SourceGenerator/README.md

 <Import Project="./Tmds.DBus.SourceGenerator/Tmds.DBus.SourceGenerator/Tmds.DBus.SourceGenerator.props" />
 ```

-Then add the xml definitions as `AdditionalFile`s to your project.
+Then add the XML definitions as `AdditionalFile`s to your project.
 Depending on whether you want to generate a Proxy or a handler, set the `DBusGeneratorMode` to either `Proxy` or `Handler`, respectively.

 ```xml